 Implement good working practices and training

 Effective training in safe working and in underground location is extremely important.
 Training can be vendor-delivered, in-house or externally-provided.
-Whichever route is chosen, they must be experts in both the tools you have chosen and the practicalities of underground cable and pipe location.
-Training can be supplemented by material on vendors’ website and by instructional videos.
+Whichever route is chosen, they must be experts in the tools you have chosen and the practicalities of underground cable and pipe location.
+Training can be supplemented by material on vendors’ websites and by instructional videos.

 Change on-site behaviors

-Even when the first two elements are in place, they will not be effective unless the tools are actually used, and used correctly, and unless procedures are properly followed.
-Radiodetection’s locators support customers in this task by recording what is done with our RD7100 and RD8100 precision locators and our C.A.T tools.
+Even when the above elements are in place, they will not be effective unless the tools are actually used, and used correctly, and procedures are properly followed.
+Radiodetection’s locators support customers in this task by recording what is done with our RD7100 and RD8100 precision locators and our C.A.T4 tools.
 This data-logging functionality records key locator parameters every second and stores the logs in on-board non-volatile memory.
-The locator stores what mode was being used, what signal was being detected, the sensitivity setting of the locator, the depth of the located service and many more parameters.
-We also have built-in GPS on selected models in our range which is also stored in the logs.
+Stored data includes the mode, frequency, signal strength, the sensitivity setting of the locator, the depth of the located service and many more parameters.

 With the data that is logged, supervisors can check if locators were used, if they were used correctly, and assess the compliance to procedure.
 For GPS-enabled locators, the location where the locate was performed can also be retrieved.
-This information can then be used to identify training needs.
+This information can then be used to identify training or process improvement needs.

-Our customers tell us that they particularly value the ability to see how their teams are using their locators and to address any weakness found as soon as possible.
-To meet this need, we are rolling out our new on-line logging and analysis product – C.A.T Manager Online.
-For users of our gC.A.T product – our avoidance tool with in-built GPS – C.A.T Manager Online provides a cloud-based, near real-time view of their fleet of locators.
-The data from each locator is uploaded to the cloud where it can be visualised and analysed by the customer to measure compliance and further reduce utility damage and harm.
+Radiodetection are rolling out a new on-line logging and analysis product – C.A.T Manager Online.
+For users of our gC.A.T product – our avoidance tool with in-built GPS – C.A.T Manager Online provides an interactive cloud-based portal with a near real-time view of their fleet of locators.
+The data from each locator is uploaded to the cloud where it can be visualized and analyzed to measure compliance and further reduce utility damage and harm.